LisaHJung/OrionHacks-Intro-to-Elasticsearch-and-Kibana/README.md

 # OrionHacks Workshop: Intro to Elasticsearch and Kibana

-This repo contains all resources shared during the workshop 1.1: Intro to Elasticsearch and Kibana at OrionHacks(1/16/2021).
+This repo contains all resources shared during Intro to Elasticsearch and Kibana workshop at OrionHacks(1/16/2021).

 ## Resources